 The probability of acquiring Lyme disease depends on the type of tick, the geographic location where the tick was acquired, and the duration of attachment.
 In Ontario, the tick of concern is the blacklegged deer tick, Ixodes scapularis.
 Nymphs (immature ticks) and adult ticks can transmit the bacterium, B. burgdorferi.
 Nymphs are about the size of a poppy seed, and adults are closer in size to a sesame seed.
-In Canada, the highest risk of acquiring Lyme disease will be in areas where ticks carrying the bacterium have been identified; endemic areas are present now in six provinces.
-See this updated 2021 map to identify the specific areas in Ontario where the risk is greatest.
-Risk areas for the rest of Canada can be found here.
+In Canada, the highest risk of acquiring Lyme disease will be in areas where ticks carrying the bacterium have been identified; endemic areas are present now in eight provinces, the exceptions being Alberta and Saskatchewan.
+See this updated 2022 map to identify the specific areas in Ontario where the risk is greatest.

 The most difficult part about assessing the risk for Lyme disease may surround the timing of tick attachment.
 A tick should be removed quickly.
 Tick attachment under 24 hours will usually not cause Lyme disease, as a tick must be attached for at least 36 hours before the bacterium can be transmitted.
 However, even with these time periods, the bacterium is still not usually transmitted within the first 48 – 72 hours of being attached.
 Thus, there is an increased risk if a tick has been attached for at least 72 hours.
 How much the tick is engorged can be used to estimate how long the tick may have been attached.
 Images can be seen in the Infectious Diseases Society of America (IDSA) guideline.